 195 agricultural professionals have attended trainings and workshop presentations.

-A power point presentation based on the Organic Resource Guide has been updated based on the final draft, and is available.
+A power point presentation based on the Organic Resource Guide has been developed and is available.